-Many small businesses and startups simply don’t have that kind of money in the budget.
+Many small businesses and startups simply no longer have enough budget for bonuses.
 But with some forethought and planning, showing appreciation for your employees on a budget can be more manageable and affordable than you might think.

 So before this holiday season slips into the past, take a moment to consider how you can show appreciation to your team—and to yourself—for a season and a year of hard work.
 Consider these staff appreciation ideas to make the biggest impact with a minimal expenditure.